bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-28 15:33 Friday

 Rewriting `list-view` as `addone-list`.
 The old one overrides `addAll` and adds the additional item there.
-The new one doesn't have addAll, it just uses render.
+The new one doesn't have `addAll`, it just uses `render`.
 So, when do we add the new one?
+Render is effectively rendering the `this.collection`, so we want the new, unsaved item to be in the collection by the time we render.